adfinis/virtesk/doc/goldimage.rst

 Ovirt OS info settings
 ----------------------

-Amoothei-VDI puts the Unattend Setup Config file into the file ``a:\sysprep.inf`` on a `virtual floppy disk <sftp-floppy-upload.html>`__.
+Virtesk-VDI puts the Unattend Setup Config file into the file ``a:\sysprep.inf`` on a `virtual floppy disk <sftp-floppy-upload.html>`__.
 To make sure windows finds the floppy there, setting the windows registry key as described above is sufficient.
 However, if you wanna use